brandonhewlett/ZombieDefence/README.md

 # ZombieDefence
- A simple Javascript game inspired by Con Artist Games' The Last Stand
+ A simple Javascript game inspired by "The Last Stand" by Con Artist Games